15 Best Video Editing Software and Apps for Any Budget in 2020

 You can do almost anything you set your mind to in here.
 That being said, it’s not geared towards newbies, and it’s still that monthly Adobe rate instead of the flat fee.

-Price: If you have the skills or have time to invest to learn the software and $40 a month, or $20 if you’re a student (or $20 for just After Effects, and not the entire suite), it is definitely worth it.
+Price: $55 a month for the whole Adobe Creative Cloud suite, $20 if you’re a student (or $20 for just After Effects, and not the entire suite)

 With a helpful community, you can find great info on color correction, motion tracking, and even noise reduction.

-These functions can help bring your video to that Hollywood style color that you see in movies (with enough practice) for no cost.
+With enough practice, these functions can help bring your video to that Hollywood-level color that you see in movies for no cost.

-It is a steep learning curve, and you really need two screens, especially if you want to color correct, but if you’re a
+It is a steep learning curve, and you really need two screens, especially if you want to color correction, but if you’re a detail-oriented person on a budget, you’ll like this program.

-If you’re looking for really technical controls to add some polish to your videos, but you don’t want to pay for it, try Avid.
+If you’re looking for really technical controls to add some polish to your videos, try Avid.

-It does have a steep learning curve, and the free version doesn't support
+It does have a steep learning curve, though, so be prepared.

-Editing programs are all well and good, but sometimes you need or want a little extra sparkle
+Editing programs are all well and good, but sometimes you need or want a little extra sparkle.
+These are like the sprinkles on a delicious donut — not necessary for the final product, but they definitely make it look better.

 Shutterstock

-They have a ton of animations, transitions, LUTs, and overlay elements for free.
+Shutterstock provides a ton of animations, transitions, LUTs, and overlay elements.
 I personally love adding a little dust or some light leaks sometimes, and it can be hard to get those organically.

-These are awesome for that extra touch for someone with no budget to make your videos pop.
+These are awesome for that extra touch to make your videos pop.

 It also comes with instructions on how to use it.
 It’s compatible with Premiere and Final Cut Pro.